pimoroni/boilerplate-python/boilerplate.md

 ## Linting

-You should ensure you either run `flake8` while writing the library, or use an IDE/Editor with linting.
+You should ensure you either run `ruff` while writing the library, or use an IDE/Editor with linting.

 All libraries (and example code) should stick to PEP8 style guides, although you can ignore long line warnings (E501) if you feel they're unwarranted.